Hands-on Introduction to CHERI and CHERIoT

 Event Overview

-The CHERI Research Centre at the Computer Laboratory, Codasip, and lowRISC have co-organised a comprehensive tutorial on CHERI alongside the CHERI Blossoms 2026 conference.
+The CHERI Research Centre at the Computer Laboratory, Codasip, and lowRISC co-organised a comprehensive tutorial on CHERI alongside the CHERI Blossoms 2026 conference.

 Agenda

-The agenda of the tutorial is:
+The agenda of the tutorial was:

 • 9:30 – 10:30 : Part I – Introduction to CHERI, memory safety and compartmentalization (1h)